Frequently Asked Questions

 Students are not able to drop their last course in any term via their myWSU account.
 In order to drop your last course, you must withdraw from the current term.
 To complete a Term Withdrawal request, visit the registrar’s Term Withdrawal web page.
 The withdrawal request must be submitted by the last day of class.

-If I cancel my enrollment for the Summer, will that effect my Fall enrollment?
+If I cancel my enrollment for the Summer, will that affect my Fall enrollment?

 No, a summer Term Withdrawal is only effective for the current course.
 You will remain enrolled in your Fall courses.